Chapter 12:

 “…!”

 Just as I expected, the moment we stepped outside the building, a collective gasp of astonishment rose from the group.
 The summoning chamber was situated on a small island, floating roughly a hundred feet above a much larger main island.
-While not as high as the prison island, our vantage point offered a sweeping panorama of the landscape.
+While not as high as the prison island had been, our vantage point offered a sweeping panorama of the landscape.
 Most stunning of all were the countless other floating islands that hung in the sky at varying altitudes, a breathtaking testament to the truly alien nature of this world.

 Unlike our last trip, the envoy didn’t pause to let them admire the view; we had to keep moving.
 But they walked on with expressions of pure wonder.
 Even the formidable old man, who I thought was beyond surprise, wore an expression of undisguised shock.

-Please log in to leave a comment.
+Please sign in to leave a comment.